Tired of rising coffee drive through prices but need your daily fix?

 Now here’s how to make cold brew coffee at home.
 See our video in this post, too.

 PLUS, see our 6 coffee recipes using cold brew below.

 HOW TO MAKE COLD BREW COFFEE

-Add 2-2/3 cup of cold water and stir together the grounds and water.
+2. Add 3 cups of cold water and stir together the grounds and water.

-After 16 hours, strain the coffee concentrate from the grounds.
+5. After 12 hours, strain the cold brew coffee from the grounds.

-PRO TIP: We put our strained out coffee grounds into the compost or directly into the garden for fertilizer.
+PRO TIP: We put our strained coffee grounds in the compost for fertilizer.

 HOW TO DRINK COLD BREW COFFEE CONCENTRATE

 For cold brew coffee, use one part concentrate to one part water.